 - Abdominal cramping

 Morphine and other prescribed painkillers, which include Vicodin, OxyContin, and Fentanyl are all opioids.
-Overconsumption of these drugs and substances leads to addiction and lethal chemical dependency.
+Overconsumption of these substances leads to addiction and lethal chemical dependency.
 It is difficult to quit opiates as they reduce pain and produce euphoric feelings.

 - Dilated pupils